top of page

 For quick tonal studies-known as grisaille (from the French gris, meaning grey).
 I sometimes use a black or grey tube paint.
 These tonal paintings are a wonderful way to study form without the distraction of colour.

-Of course, black can be mixed from the three primaries, and for a finished watercolour painting of a dark subject, I would absolutely mix my own darks.
-But for ease and speed in tonal sketches, I use Lamp Black.
+Of course, black can also be mixed from the three primaries, for example French Ultramarine (or Indanthrene Blue), Permanent Carmine and a small amount of Transparent Yellow. mis a creamy consistency of blue and red to make a rich purple, then add a small amount of the yellow until it turns black.
+For a watercolour painting of a dark subject, I would absolutely mix my own black and dark colours but for ease and speed in tonal sketches, I use Lamp Black.

 Drawing

-You can draw with a variety of tools including graphite, ink, coloured pencils etc. I'm going to focus this first section on graphite, which will follow shortly .
+You can draw with a variety of tools including graphite, ink, coloured pencils etc. I'm going to focus this first section on graphite pencils.